Yeah-Zero/Identifier-Translation/README-en.md

 ### Instruction

-The translation of biota is taken from in-game language files, and the translation of features (Chinese only) and structures is taken from [Minecraft Wiki](https://minecraft.fandom.com/wiki/Minecraft_Wiki).
+The translation of biomes is taken from in-game language files, and the translation of features (Chinese only) and structures is taken from [Minecraft Wiki](https://minecraft.fandom.com/wiki/Minecraft_Wiki).

 涉及命令：`/fillbiome`、`/locate`和`/place`。